Interstate 405 north at Downtown Bellevue, Washington. 06/27/15

 Interstate 405 is part of High Priority Corridor 35: FAST Corridor.

-I-405 was initially designated as Washington State Route 405 along a stretch of roadway between Renton and Tukwilla.
+The original proposal for Interstate 405 around greater Seattle was submitted to the American Association of State Highway Officials (AASHO) in a letter dated July 14, 1958.1 Initial stretches were designated as Washington State Route 405 between Renton and Tukwilla.
 The first section opened to traffic in September 1965.
-SR 405 was redesignated Interstate 405 with its completion by 1971.1
+SR 405 was redesignated I-405 with its completion by 1971.2